 What to expect at an STI clinic

-We guide you through the process
+We guide you through the process of getting tested

 If you’ve ever had unprotected vaginal, anal, or oral sex, are showing some symptoms that may be a sexually transmitted infection (STI) (burning pains, unusual discharge, or lumps and bumps around your genital area), or want to get a clean bill of health before entering a new relationship, then you should definitely get an STI test.